 “It’s important to understand that soldiers serving in intelligence units are gaining extremely practical training,” says Amitai Ziv, senior high-tech editor at the Israeli newspaper The Marker.
 “Starting from day one after their training, they are tasked with real systems to break into across the globe.”

 Abuse of Technology Meshed with Intelligence

 One of these larger outfits is NSO Group, founded in 2010.
-It supplies industry-leading surveillance software to governments.
+It claims it only supplies industry-leading surveillance software to governments.
 NSO says its software is for tackling terrorism and serious crime.
 What it’s actually used for could be anybody’s guess.
 The software has been licensed to dozens of countries, including Saudi Arabia, Mexico, Bahrain and the UAE.